Draft Lecture No. 12 --

 If Moore’s Law holds true for the

-as the density of electronic circuits increases exponentially every 18 months)
+systematically as the density of electronic circuits increases exponentially

-then the cost of a CPU chip with sensor(s) and telemetry circuits will cost
+every 18 months) then the cost of a CPU chip with sensor(s) and telemetry

 the Self-Image of Human Beings